alexwlchan/alexwlchan.net/src/_drafts/snapped-elastic.md

 Maybe we were the first users to hit this bug.

 The 8.4.2 release was the obvious culprit, so we started a rollback plan.
-We created a new cluster on an older Elasticsearch version and began loading in our data, so we could point our API away from the broken instance.
+We created a new cluster on an older Elasticsearch version and began loading in our data, so we could point the catalogue API away from the broken instance.
-We didn't have hard proof that 8.4.2 was responsible, but it seemed plausible and indeed this fix did stop the errors.
+We didn't (yet) have proof that 8.4.2 was responsible, but it seemed plausible and indeed this fix did stop the errors.

 I could have stopped here, but weird bugs like this are rare.
 I enjoy a deep debugging session, so I decided to investigate further.